dimispapa/boulder-comp-api/docs/media_storage.md

 2. **Security**: Access control can be applied at different levels of the hierarchy
 3. **Performance**: Easier lookup and management of photos
 4. **Traceability**: Photos can be easily associated with their source
+5. **Descriptive Naming**: Each photo's filename includes its full context (crag, sector, boulder) for better organization and searchability

 ## Image Optimization with Cloudinary